ExentriqLtd/Exentriq-GAIA.node-red-contrib-pdf2json/README.md

 # Pdf2Json Node
-Kafka node can convert a PDF to JSON
+Pdf2Json node can convert a PDF to JSON